 (Offered as ENGL 153 and SWAG 112.)
 This course will examine the emergence of the “New Woman” as a category of social theory, political action, and literary representation at the turning of the twentieth century.
 Early readings will trace the origins of the New Woman as a response to nineteenth-century notions of “True Womanhood.”
 Discussions will situate literary representations of women in larger cultural events taking place during the Progressive Era–debates over suffrage as well as their relationship to issues of citizenship, immigration, Jim Crow segregation, urbanization, and nativism.
 The course will focus on texts written by a diverse group of women that present multiple and, at times, conflicting images of the New Woman.
 Close attention will be paid to the manner in which these women writers constructed their fictions, particularly to issues of language, style, and form.
 Readings will include texts by Charlotte Perkins Gilman, Kate Chopin, Edith Wharton, Pauline Hopkins, Anzia Yezierska, and Sui Sin Far.

 Preference given to first-year students and sophomores.
 Limited to 15 students.
 Fall semester.
-Visiting Lecturer Bergoffen.2016-17: Offered in Fall 2016
+Visiting Lecturer Bergoffen.2017-18: Not offered

 In the United States, as in many countries, we divide ourselves into regions.
 Differences in language and/or dialect, in history, in customs and politics, are often seen as legitimating regional divisions.
 The South has always held an especially powerful place in the American imagination, even before the Civil War.
 Through close encounters with texts and music, we will explore the differences within the South, the ways in which particular literary texts have come to be seen not just as representing the South but, in part, constituting its difference, and the complex roles played by race, ethnicity, and class.
 Among the writers and musicians we will study: Louis Armstrong, Ernest Gaines, Eudora Welty, Flannery O’Connor, Breece D.J.
 Pancake, William Faulkner, Hank Williams, and the Carter Family.